rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 The test file that came on the included USB stick has been pre-sliced and settings configured for generic resin.
 Please see the [Printing](#PRINTING) portion of the guide for directions on how to obtain the best results with this file.

+**How should I orientate my part?**

+By orientating the part in different directions, there can be a significant difference in the print quality.
+Sudden changes of the model structure from a small cross-section to a large cross-section area will lead to severe volumetric changes of layers as the volume of 3D resin in each layer highly affects each cured layer's shrinkage.
+This can affect the model's integrity and will typically result in visible surface lines.
+CHITBOX has a good article on this topic [here](https://www.chitubox.com/en/article/support/howto/chitubox-free/editing/25).

 **I bought x resin; what are the best settings for it?**

 Every resin behaves differently; there are no best settings that will work for every resin and every machine.
 For a quick start, you can refer to the [community resin exposure settings](https://www.elegoo.com/pages/3d-printing-user-suupport).
 Those settings should enable you to get a print going quickly, but you will need to test and adjust from there to find the best settings applicable for your machine.